 Cumulative impacts from regional growth are not included in this analysis because regional growth impacts are analyzed cumulatively and are therefore addressed in the discussion in Section 3.18, Regional Growth.
 Similarly, the project's operational period transportation impacts on roadway segments and intersections are not analyzed in this chapter because the analysis presented in Section 3.2, Transportation, describes the cumulative impacts of the project on roadway segments and intersections.
-Finally, the operations air quality analysis conducted in Section 3.3, Air Quality and Global Climate Change, is inherently cumulative insofar as it considers aggregate air quality emissions associated with (1) vehicle trips generated by reasonably foreseeable future development (as identified by the transportation analysis); and (2) construction and operation of reasonably foreseeable future development within affected air basins (as identified by the Antelope Valley Air Quality Management District [AVAQMD] and the South Coast Air Quality Management District [SCAQMD]).
+Finally, the operations air quality analysis conducted in Section 3.3, Air Quality and Global Climate Change, is inherently cumulative insofar as it considers aggregate air quality emissions associated with (1) vehicle trips generated by reasonably foreseeable future development (as identified by the transportation analysis); and (2) construction and operation of reasonably foreseeable future development within affected air basins (as identified by the Antelope Valley Air Quality Management District [AVAQMD], the South Coast Air Quality Management District [SCAQMD], and the San Joaquin Valley Air Pollution Control District [SJVAPCD]).